 - Roughly chop the fresh oregano, if using.

-- To make the green mole verde sauce, combine the garlic, onion, courgette, pumpkin and sesame seeds, chili pepper, spinach, coriander, oregano, vegetable stock, lime juice, lime peel, and salt and chili powder in a bowl.
-In small batches, ladle the mixture in equal proportions into a food proccessor and whizz until smooth.
+- To make the green mole Verde sauce, combine the garlic, onion, courgette, ground pumpkin and sesame seeds, chilli pepper, spinach, coriander, oregano, vegetable stock, lime juice, lime peel, salt and chilli powder in a bowl.
+In small batches, ladle the mixture in equal proportions into a food processor and whizz until smooth.
 Add a tablespoon of water to help the sauce blend easily if needed.
-(The stronger the engine the food processor has, the smoother the sauce!)
+(The stronger the engine the food processor has, the smoother the sauce.)
 Season to taste.

 - Season to taste.